englianhu/englianhu.github.io/README.md

 ## 2.1 Create a Github Repo

   Firstly, you need to create a GitHub Pages at [GitHub](https://github.com).
-I just simply created mine as [englianhu.github.io](https://github.com/englianhu/englianhu.github.io) and then activate it.
+I just simply created mine as [englianhu.github.io](https://github.com/englianhu/englianhu.github.io).
 You are feel free to refer to [GitHub Pages](https://pages.github.com/) for further information.

   After that, I've just simply download as a ｮStudio project via [ｮStudio](http://www.rstudio.com) IDE.
 You are feel free to read [Setup ｮStudio Server on Digital Ocean --- CentOS 7](https://github.com/scibrokes/setup-rstudio-server) if you are using centOS 7 on DigitalOcean.com.
+You might choose only command prompt will be able to create yours easily.

-  Here is my path for the Hugo blog `> C:\Users\scibr\Documents\GitHub\englianhu\englianhu.github.io`.
+  Here is my path for the Hugo blog `> C:\Users\scibr\Documents\GitHub\englianhu\englianhu.github.io` but only the files inside folder `Public` be push to Github and publish as webpage on my blog.

 ## 2.2 Download Hugo Apps